3 Vital Agile Methodology Steps How Not to Bungle the Projects

 Agile methodology is a good way for those companies where:

-- there is a strong and consolidated team consists of experienced specialists and senior level developers.
-It is crucial the team that is going to side with Agile philosophy should have enough experience and practice in working in accordance with classical model of project development;
+- there is a strong and consolidated team consists of experienced specialists and senior-level developers.
+It is crucial the team that is going to side with Agile philosophy should have enough experience and practice in working in accordance with the classical model of project development;

 - there are competent and sane top managers who are open to reasonable discussions and are ready for a closer cooperation with their teams because Agile does not welcome different kinds of bureaucracy and formal hierarchy.